THYROID DISEASE AND ITS HEALING

 Today, a very important cause of thyroid problems is the diet.
 This cannot be overstated or repeated often enough.
 There is much confusion on this subject, but we find consistently that some foods help the thyroid while others inhibit or damage it.

 The best food for the thyroid gland.
 Among the best foods for the thyroid gland are any that contain iodine.
 The problem of the iodine antagonists has been explained earlier in this article and in the article entitled The Iodine Antgonists.
-Iodine-rich that I recommend are sardines, kelp and some brands of natural sea salt such as Real Salt.
+Iodine-rich foods that we recommend are mainly sardines, kelp and natural sea salt.

 Sardines are an excellent source of bioavailable iodine, along with omega-3 fatty acids, selenium and vitamin D. Adults may eat 3 or 4 cans of sardines per week.
 All brands are okay.
 Do not eat more unless they are boneless, or you will get too much mercury from them.
 For more on this amazing food, read Sardines on this site.